 Quality Assurance Division

-Maintenance of the company’s AQIS Orders, adherence to Ausmeat principles and the company’s HACCP and Quality Assurance programs, as demanded by the major supermarket chains ensure that the high standards we insist on are preserved.
+Maintenance of the company’s adherence to AUS-MEAT principles and the company’s HACCP and Quality Assurance programs, as demanded by the major supermarket chains ensure that the high standards we insist on are preserved.

 Dedication to excellence is the strong commitment of the quality assurance team.